Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_rathskeller_fork2.md

 ---
 title: Rathskeller Fork
-description: SPOONI Rathskeller Fork MLO for RedM - Riverside settlement with buildings.
-Small New Austin community for frontier roleplay in Red Dead Redemption 2.
+description: Riverside settlement with buildings in New Austin.
 ---

 # 🏠  Rathskeller Fork